Advertiser Disclosure

 • Paying your mortgage or rent with a credit card can help earn rewards or meet minimum spending requirements, but it can involve fees that could outweigh the benefits.

-• Bilt allows renters to pay rent with a credit card without fees while earning rewards points, which can be transferred to travel partners such as United Airlines.
+• Bilt allows renters to pay rent with a credit card, with no transaction fees, while earning rewards points that can be transferred to travel partners such as United Airlines, Spirit, and Hyatt.

-• Services like Plastiq allow you to pay bills with a credit card by charging a fee, which can be justified by taking advantage of promotions.
+• Services like Plastiq allow you to pay bills with a credit card, charging a fee that can be justified by taking advantage of promotions.

 If you’re a credit card rewards enthusiast, you may have heard it’s possible to pay for your mortgage or rent with a credit card to earn more points.
 But if you’ve done any significant amount of research into the idea, you might realize that it’s easier said than done.

-Between large fees, card restrictions, and bonus structures, the amount of information can become overwhelming very quickly.
-In this guide, we’ll walk you through all the techniques and warnings you need to know to pay your mortgage or rent with a credit card.
+With the large fees, card restrictions, and bonus structures, the amount of information can become overwhelming very quickly.
+This guide goes through the key pros and cons that you need to know to pay your mortgage or rent with a credit card.

-First, we’ll talk about the factors to consider when paying a mortgage or rent with a credit card.
-Then, we’ll walk you through how to figure out if it makes sense for your specific situation.
-Lastly, we’ll show you how to pay your mortgage or rent with a credit card.
+First, you should about the factors to consider when paying a mortgage or rent with a credit card.
+Then you can go through how to determine whether it makes sense for your specific situation.
+Lastly, you’ll learn pay your mortgage or rent with a credit card, including the fees involved with the various options.

 Key Considerations